 God does what He does when He wants to.
-There’s no special formula to create a worship atmosphere.
-But with a humble heart, consider these ideas that will encourage an attitude of worship in the hearts of your people:
+There’s no special formula to create a worship service with a worshipful atmosphere.
+But with a humble heart, consider these worship service ideas that will encourage an attitude of worship in the hearts of your people:

 This goes without saying, but how often do we get so caught up in the job of worship leading that we forget why we do what we do?
 Pray as you plan, pray as you perform.
 Pray that God will reveal Himself to the hearts of His people.
 Ever hear the saying “Work like it all depends on you and pray like it all depends on God”?
 I think that motto is fitting here.
 What good is all the work we do as worship leaders if the Lord isn’t in it?
 Why bother?